MikeyBurkman/partymoji/README.md

 1. `yarn` to install dependencies
 2. `yarn start` to run a local debug version at `http://localhost:3000/partymoji`
 3. `yarn test-prod` to run a prod build at `http://localhost:3000`

+### TODO

+1. Changing things while stuff is being computed can lead to undefined behavior